Azure-Samples/azure-health-data-and-ai-samples/samples/client-assertion-generator/README.md

 # Client Assertion Generator

-This sample guides you through generating a client assertion and corresponding JWK (JSON Web Key) using a self-signed certificate from Azure Key Vault.
+This sample guides you through generating a client assertion and corresponding JWKS (JSON Web Key Set) using a self-signed certificate from Azure Key Vault.
 The output can be used for OAuth2 flows such as client credentials with a secure certificate-based authentication mechanism.

 ## Prerequisites